Notenlish/cool-emu/README.md

 then do: `wrangler pages deploy dist`

-DON'T try to deploy to my project though, so you need to update wrangler.jsonc so that its your project instead.
+Don't try to deploy to my project though, so you need to update wrangler.jsonc so that its your project instead.

 you either need to create a new project or use an existing project that you own.

-Uploading files takes an INSANELY long time.
+Uploading files takes a really long time.

 wrangler has 20k file limit, be careful about that

 ## Build
 dont forget to check if the js files of emulator.js are minified. run `npm run build`.

-man im scared to even stop this its just... going.
-WTF!

 ## Scraping
 cd scraper